itzneel05/murf-10-days-ai-voice-agents-challenge/README.md

 - Supports cart operations: add, remove, update, list contents
 - Saves complete order (items, quantities, total, timestamp) to JSON when done

+---

+# Day 8 - Voice Game Master (D&D-Style Adventure)

+For Day 8, I built a D&D-style Voice Game Master that runs an interactive adventure in a single fantasy universe.

+- GM persona defined via system prompt (universe, tone, and rules)
+- Describes scenes and always ends with a prompt for player action (“What do you do?”)
+- Uses voice input for player responses and continues the story dynamically
+- Maintains continuity using chat history (player decisions, characters, locations)
+- Each session runs for multiple turns and reaches a small story arc (e.g., escaping danger or finding an item)

 Powered by the fastest Text-to-Speech API — **Murf Falcon** — providing smooth, natural voice interactions.